-The garage is just a space for many to park their cars and store tools.
+Many people view the garage as a space to park their cars and store tools.
 They don’t view it as an area with so much potential.
-A garage can be a workspace, somewhere to host guests, or a place to just hang out it and watch a game.
+A garage can be a workspace, somewhere to host guests or a place to just hang out and watch a game.
 Your garage should feel like an extension of your home.
-The main reason garages get a bad rap is many times, they’re cold.
+The main reason garages get a bad rap is that they’re often cold.
 Why would anyone want to spend time in it?

 Benefits of Insulating a Garage

-Insulating your garage may feel like a large undertaking and a money pit, but there are many benefits to the project that range from general comfort to cost savings.
+Insulating your garage may seem like a large undertaking and a money pit, but the project has many benefits, from general comfort to cost savings.

 Before You Get Started

-Before beginning your project, you need to decide what type of insulation you want to install and if you need a heater.
+Before beginning your project, you must decide what insulation you want to install and if you need a heater.
 The current state of your garage can dictate what type of insulation is chosen.
 If drywall is already installed, cellulose insulation would be a good choice as it’ll reduce damage to the existing drywall.
-Insulation is built to prevent heat from escaping, but it doesn’t produce it.
+Insulation is built to prevent heat from escaping but doesn’t produce it.
 If you don’t already have one, you’ll need to install a heating source to keep the garage toasty.

 Types of Garage Insulation

-There are several options for insulation in a garage, each with its own disadvantages and advantages—things to account for include cost, ease of installation, and R-value.
+There are several options for garage insulation, each with its own disadvantages and advantages.
+Things to account for include cost, ease of installation, and R-value.

 1. Fiberglass Insulation

 Fiberglass insulation is the most common material used in homes, making it cheap and easy to install.
-It comes in pre-cut batts and long blanket rolls that are sized to fit between wall studs.
-The rolls come with or without paper, which can give the final product a more finished look if you don’t plan to install drywall.
-The paper also helps prevent interior heat from escaping and water from passing through the insulation.
+It comes in pre-cut batts and long blanket rolls sized to fit between wall studs.
+The rolls can be made with or without paper, which can give the final product a more finished look if you don’t plan to install drywall.
+The paper also helps prevent interior heat from escaping and water passing through the insulation.

 Loose-fill fiberglass is another option that is ideal for garage attics.
 Fiberglass can irritate eyes, skin, and lungs, so be sure to wear the proper protective gear while installing, such as safety glasses, a mask, and gloves.